hinastory/fileconv/README.md

 # Fileconv

 Extensible multi-file convertor.
-Simple text file, CSV file, JSON file binary file and so on.
+Simple text file, CSV file, JSON file, binary file and so on.

 `fileconv` gem is a simple to use and extensible library to convert multi-file format.
 You can extend your class with `MetaConvertor` and convert files into various format.